ContainX/go-mesoslog/README.md

 Actions
   list                      - List current application id's and task count (instances running) print [appId]             - Outputs the log for the given [appId] to StdOut.
-Each running instance log will be outputed file [appId] [targetDir]  - Outputs the log for the given [appId] to a files in the [targetDir] prefixed with the instance TaskID help                      - Help about any cmmand
+Each running instance log will be outputed tail [appId]              - Tails the log from the given [appId] to StdOut.
+All instances are part of the tail file [appId] [targetDir]  - Outputs the log for the given [appId] to a files in the [targetDir] prefixed with the instance TaskID help                      - Help about any cmmand